charly3pins/blog/content/blog/hugo-content-and-templates-managing.md

 ### Partial templates

 The last tip I want to explain you is that you don't need to repeat all time all the parts of the templates, you can extract the common part in a template and then reuse it anywhere you want.
-The particularity of that is you need to place that part inside a `partials/` directory and call it like `{{ partial "name.html" . }}`.
-More details [here](TODO link).
+These are the [partial templates](https://gohugo.io/templates/partials/).
+Its particularity is you need to place that part inside a `partials/` directory and call it like `{{ partial "name.html" . }}`.
+They are useful for the `header`, `footer`, `navbar` and other generic parts as well as for a list template that you wanna reuse for your posts and for your trips for example.